LibreCat/LibreCat/README.md

 * Pluggable file store backend
 * Command line support using 'Catmandu'
 * OAI-PMH and SRU
+* REST / content negotiation
 * The LibreCat is open source and shipped with the same license as the Perl language: http://dev.perl.org/licenses/

 ## Install